unclever-labs/scidr/Readme.md

 ## Introduction

 Split a large CIDR block < `/16` into smaller CIDR blocks.
 This is needed when using AWS WAF since the largest CIDR block they accept is a `/16`.
+Used in CI/CD pipelines with Jinja2 templating -> Terraform when definining WAF IP Sets (whitelists/blacklists).

 ## Contents